ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa1.md

 <h1>{{ page.title }}</h1>

-*This assignment will be released at some point on Jan 11, 2018 and announced clearly when it is; until the announcement this is under development.*

 This assignment will teach you to use JUnit to test implementations of an interface, and review a number of Java concepts.